Understanding the Abbreviated Electron Configuration for Radium: A Complete Guide

 To grasp the abbreviated configuration for radium, we must first understand the principle it relies upon: the noble gas core.
 The periodic table's far-right column is home to the noble gases (helium, neon, argon, krypton, xenon, radon).
 These elements are characterized by their exceptional stability and extremely low reactivity, a direct result of having a completely filled outer electron shell (or subshell for helium).
 Their electron configurations represent a stable, repeating pattern.

-When we write an abbreviated configuration, we leverage this stability.
+When we write an abbreviated configuration, we use this stability.
 Instead of listing every single electron from 1 onward, we identify the noble gas that comes immediately before the element in question on the periodic table.
 We then use the symbol for that noble gas in square brackets [ ] to represent all the electrons up to and including that element's configuration.
 The electrons that follow—those in the outermost shells—are written out explicitly.
 This "core" of electrons is identical for all elements in the same period (row) that follow that particular noble gas.
 For radium, which sits in period 7, the preceding noble gas is radon (Rn), atomic number 86.
-Therefore, the abbreviated configuration for radium will always begin with [Rn].
+Which means, the abbreviated configuration for radium will always begin with [Rn].

 Step-by-Step Breakdown: Building Radium's Configuration